Chin-chin! Choosing alcohol wisely

 It’s not as simple as one drink, one unit

-The following should be considered when including alcohol in your renal diet:
+The following should be considered when including alcohol in your diet:

-Red wine has a little more potassium than white so try choosing sparkling white wines.
-Or enjoying a glass of pinot grigio or chardonnay would be better than a glass of red with your meal if you are on a low-potassium diet
+Red wine contains a little more potassium than white, so consider white wines rather than a glass of red with your meal if you are on a low-potassium diet.

-Spirits will be lower volume but be mindful of the units.
-Consider using diet mixers or soda water if you have diabetes or are trying to lose weight (avoiding cola if on a low-phosphate diet)
+Spirits are low in potassium and phosphate as well as lower in volume, so a good option if you need to restrict your fluid, but be mindful of the units.
+Consider using diet mixers or soda water if you have diabetes or are trying to lose weight (avoiding cola-style mixers due to their phosphate additive content).

 Many wines, beers and lagers contain added phosphates and ciders are high in potassium so be mindful of this if you have been advised to lower potassium and/or phosphate in your diet.